kazilab/alphaML/README.md

 The alphaML is developed for research purposes only.
 The platform has been tested using pharmacogenomic data from cell lines and human patients.
-The platform comes with no guarantee and must be used with the user own responsibility.
+The platform comes with no guarantee and must be used with the user's own responsibility.

 We recommend to use Anaconda environment and use "pip install alphaml" for installation.